SeenKid/discord-profile-customization/styling.md

 - Unicode Characters
   - `🍉`
-  - You can use https://smiley.cool/emoji-list.php to get emojies
+  - You can use [Smiley.cool emojilist](https://smiley.cool/emoji-list.php) to get emojies

 ## Timestamps